-We are witnessing disregard for basic human rights in every continent: restricted access to health care, lack of government transparency, deepened poverty, inadequate financial protection, increased deportations and increased risk of domestic abuse.
+We are witnessing disregard for basic human rights in every continent: restricted access to health care, lack of government transparency, deepened poverty, inadequate financial protection, racial discrimination and increased risk of domestic abuse.

-Photographers, photojournalists and journalists have submitted material to this dossier giving us a powerful insight into the human frailty at the hands of injustice and the inequalities that are being intensified in new and tragic ways during the pandemic.
-Contributors have highlighted imbalances of power, poverty and desolation.
+Photographers, photojournalists and journalists have submitted material to this dossier giving us a powerful insight into human frailty at the hands of injustice and the inequalities being intensified in new and tragic ways during the pandemic.
+They have highlighted the imbalances of power, poverty and desolation at this time of Covid-19.

 These are issues we need to see, reflect upon and action.